Category Archives: Featured Content

 GENERATION Z: Understanding these iGeneration Screenagers

-INTRODUCTION Generation Z are people born in the late 90’s at or after the year 2000.
+Generation Z are people born in the late 90’s at or after the year 2000.
 This is the generation that follows Millennials, or for more perspective, the third generation removed from the Baby Boomers.
-While the workplace is still learning how to best support and leverage Millennials (Gen Y, 1980-1995/2000), this is the fifth […]
+While the workplace is still learning how to best support and leverage Millennials (Gen Y, 1980-1995/2000), this is the fifth generation to begin quickly taking a foothold in the modern workplace.

 The Transformational Leader: Story of the Seed